SindreKjelsrud/kjelsrud.dev/README.md

   <a href="https://kjelsrud.dev">kjelsrud.dev</a>
 </h1>
 <p align="center">
-  The second iteration of my personal website, built with <a href="https://astro.build/">Astro</a>.
+  The third iteration of my personal website, built with <a href="https://astro.build/">Astro</a>.
 </p>

 ## 📝 Info